awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 `CLIENT_ERROR - Parameter: SpotFleetRequestConfig.IamFleetRole is invalid.
 (Service: AmazonEC2; Status Code: 400; Error Code: InvalidSpotFleetRequestConfig; Request ID: 331205f0-5ae3-4cea-bac4-897769639f8d) Parameter: SpotFleetRequestConfig.IamFleetRole is invalid`

 One common cause for this issue is if you only specify the name of an IAM role when using the AWS CLI or the AWS SDKs, instead of the full Amazon Resource Name \(ARN\)\.
 This is because, depending on how you created the role, the ARN might contain a `aws-service-role` path prefix\.
-For example, if you manually create the AWS Batch service role using the procedures in [AWS Batch service IAM role](service_IAM_role.md), your service role ARN might look like this:
+For example, if you manually create the AWS Batch service role using the procedures in [AWS Batch service IAM role](service_IAM_role.md), your service role ARN might look like the following:

 ```
 arn:aws:iam::123456789012:role/AWSBatchServiceRole
 ```

-However, if you created the service role as part of the console first run wizard today, your service role ARN might look like this:
+However, if you created the service role as part of the console first run wizard today, your service role ARN might look like the following:

 ```
 arn:aws:iam::123456789012:role/aws-service-role/AWSBatchServiceRole